helidon-io/helidon/docs/se/config/introduction.md

 1. System properties config source
 2. Environment variables config source
-3. A classpath config source called `application.?` where the `?` depends on supported media types currently on the classpath.By default, it is `properties`, but if you have YAML support on classpath, it would be `application.yaml` (a `ConfigParser` may add additional supported suffixes for default file)
+3. A classpath config source called `application.?` where the `?` depends on supported media types currently on the classpath.
+By default, it is `properties`, but if you have YAML support on classpath, it would be `application.yaml` (a `ConfigParser` may add additional supported suffixes for default file)

 Let’s consider the following keys: